Plan a Field Trip

 Minimum of 8 students to receive the group rate

 Admission for public school groups will be based on the percentage of Free and Reduced-Price Lunch recipients (from the previous school year) at the school.
-This pricing will be available during the school year (September 3, 2025 to June 6, 2025) for all eligible public school groups with eight or more students.
+This pricing will be available during the school year (September 2, 2025 to June 5, 2026) for all eligible public school groups with eight or more students.
 Minnesota Zoo uses the list from the previous school year as provided from the Minnesota Department of Education to determine eligibility.
-This change will allow more schools to receive discounted tickets than our previous scholarship program.

 Free and Reduced-Price Lunch Percentage